j-a-h-i-r/j-a-h-i-r/README.md

 ### Hi there 👋
 I'm Jahirul Islam.
-Currently working as a Software Engineer at Fiftytwo Digital Ltd.
+Currently working full time on EdTech products.

 I am a Full Stack Developer and mainly work with JS stack (`NodeJS`, `Angular`).
 I have some `Python` and `Java` experience too.